 The VSHSL is a six-year levy lid lift.
 The VSHSL’s first year is 2018, and it will expire at the end of 2023.
 Its first-year rate is $0.10 per $1,000 of assessed valuation with a 3.5 percent limit factor.

 Under Ordinance 18555, at least one percent of each year’s total proceeds must be allocated to fund capacity building and technical assistance.
-In addition, $300,000 of each year’s proceeds must be set aside for the Council’s discretionary use to mitigate the effects of prorationing upon suppressed fire and parks districts if prorationing is caused by the VSHSL.
+In addition, $300,000 of each year’s proceeds must be set aside for the Council’s discretionary use to mitigate the effects of VSHSL-caused prorationing on suppressed fire and parks districts.

 The remaining proceeds are then divided into three equal thirds: one third to provide regional health and human services for veterans and military servicemembers and their respective families; one third to provide regional health and human services for seniors and their caregivers; and one third to provide regional health and human services for vulnerable populations.
 “Regional health and human services” is defined within Ordinance 18555.

 Within each third, a minimum amount must be used to fund regional health and human services that promote housing stability.
 In 2018, at least 50 percent of each third be used to promote housing stability.
 In subsequent years (2019 through 2023), at least 25 percent of each third must go to promoting housing stability.
-In all years, planning and administrative costs, as defined in this implementation plan, may not exceed five percent of each third.
+In all years, planning and administrative costs, as defined in this plan, may not exceed five percent of each third.

 The third for seniors and their caregivers carries an additional condition: half of the third for seniors must be spent on regional health and human services for veterans who are seniors and their caregivers and families until either of two requirements is satisfied: